Kids and teens need to experience these ten life lessons before heading out into the world on their own.

-Out in the world on their own, our kids will encounter many strangers – advisors, landlords, store clerks, hairdressers, waiters, managers, and co-workers just to name a few.
+Out in the world on their own, our kids will encounter many strangers such as advisors, landlords, store clerks, hairdressers, waiters, managers, and co-workers just to name a few.

-Our adult kids need to know how to look these people in the eyes, clearly communicate with them and possibly even advocate for themselves if need be.
+Our adult kids need to know how to look these people in eye, clearly communicate with them, and possibly even advocate for themselves if need be.
 But if kids have never been encouraged to speak to strangers on their own – if their parents have always spoken for them – kids’ communication skills will be stilted which could, among other things, come across poorly in a job interview.

 And that advice parents give to kids about “not talking to strangers”?
-Stats show it’s more likely your TV set will fall on your child’s head than a stranger will abduct him or her.
+Statistics show it’s more likely your TV set will fall on your child’s head than a stranger will abduct him or her.
 Try a different approach that lets kids know that not all strangers are bad.
-For example, one Mom told her kids that if they ever get lost to look for another mom with kids – she’ll be most likely willing to help.
+For example, one Mom told her kids that if they ever get lost to look for another mom with kids because she’ll most likely be willing to help.

-People who aren’t afraid to confront conflict end up being more successful in both their working and business relationships.
+People who aren’t afraid to confront conflict end up being more successful in both their personal and business relationships.
 Unaddressed conflict breeds resentment and hinders progress.

 This doesn’t mean that we can’t serve as coaches when kids come to us with their relationship issues.
 One of the best ways we can be supportive is to try to help our children think through the appropriate words to use and which steps to take if a situation isn’t getting better.

 Bullying is another matter and a situation where it might make sense for parents to get involved.
-This guide can help: School Bullys: When Parents Should Get Involved
+This guide can help: What Parents Can Do About Childhood Bullying

 Being respectful doesn’t always come naturally to kids – they need our help to understand the right way to communicate their frustration or disapproval.